 OCPP compliance

-These days, most charge points use open charge point protocol (OCPP) to connect to charging management software such as Ampcontrol.
+These days, most charge points use open charge point protocol (OCPP) to connect to charging management software.

-If you plan to install more charge points in the future, you must select software that works well with most charger brands.
+If you plan to install more EV charging points in the future, you must select software that works well with most charger brands.

 Try to avoid software that isn’t universally compatible with OCPP.
-If you choose software that is designed by hardware manufacturers, you might have to make a costly switch to another, more agnostic CMS at a later time.
+If you choose software that is designed by hardware manufacturers, you might have to make a costly switch to another, more agnostic CMS at a later time for EV monitoring.

 Charging Management Software as Ampcontrol works with nearly all global charge point brands as it uses OCPP technology.